-Assistance Support Program ---12 DETECTIVE CONSTABLE ALANA MORRISON: 13 Yes.
+Assistance Support Program --DETECTIVE CONSTABLE ALANA MORRISON: Yes.

 MS. KRYSTYN ORDYNIEC: --- is that correct?

-14 15 DETECTIVE CONSTABLE ALANA MORRISON: Yes.
-MS. KRYSTYN ORDYNIEC: And, if I could ask 16 17 that -- if you go two slides and we'll see the logo of the Survivor Assistance Support Program on the screen.
-And, 18 Detective Constable Morrison, could you explain the logo 19 for us?
-20 the sense that in our NAPS logo, you have men and women, with the man on the outside, and I flipped it and changed a few things.
+DETECTIVE CONSTABLE ALANA MORRISON: Yes.

+MS. KRYSTYN ORDYNIEC: And, if I could ask

+17 that -- if you go two slides and we'll see the logo of the 18 Survivor Assistance Support Program on the screen.
+And, 19 Detective Constable Morrison, could you explain the logo 20 for us?

+21 DETECTIVE CONSTABLE ALANA MORRISON: Yes, 22 absolutely.
+This was a logo that I drafted myself.
+And, 23 there was two different options that I was given for my 24 swag, but they -- so it's actually a flip of the actual 25 Nishnawbe Aski Police Service badge.
+And, it's flipped for the sense that in our NAPS logo, you have men and women, with the man on the outside, and I flipped it and changed a few things.
 So, I have a woman on the top and a man on the bottom, not that -- don't get me -- most of the victims I deal with are females, so -- so we have, like, the sun and we have feathers, and we have her braided hair for strength and -- yes, so that's, kind of, the logo.